algorithmiaio/dev-center/_pages/algorithm-development/languages/scala.md

     teaser: /language_logos/scala.svg
 ---

-Before you get started learning about Scala algorithm development, make sure you go through our <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a> to learn how to create your first algorithm, understand permissions available, versioning, using the CLI, and more.
+Before you get started learning about Scala algorithm development, make sure you go through our <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a> to learn how to create your first algorithm, understand permissions available, versioning, using the CLI, and more.

 #### Available APIs

 Algorithmia makes a number of libraries available to make algorithm development easier.
 The full <a href="http://docs.oracle.com/javase/8/docs/technotes/guides/language/index.html">Java 8 language and standard library</a>
 is available for you to use in your algorithms.
-Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the <a href="{{ site.baseurl }}/clients/scala">Algorithmia Scala Client</a>.
+Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the <a href="{{site.baseurl}}/clients/scala">Algorithmia Scala Client</a>.

 #### Managing Dependencies